 Nestled in the majestic open meadows and valleys of eastern Ohio, Salt Fork State Park is a haven for RVers featuring enchanting streams and beautiful tree-lined hills.
 As the largest state park in Ohio, you will love exploring over 17,000 acres of untouched natural beauty filled with outdoor recreation for the whole family.
-There are tons of activities you can enjoy in the great outdoors, from archery and boating to sledding and golf.
+There are tons of outdoor activities you can enjoy when you visit the park, from archery and boating to sledding and golf.

-Salt Fork State Park is named for a salt well along the creek and is a prime destination for RVers year-round.
-You can enjoy warm days in the summer, with average temperatures in the mid-80s, to cooler winters, with temps reaching the 40s and high 30s.
+Salt Fork State Park gets its name from a salt well found along the creek and is a prime destination for RVers year-round.
+You can enjoy warm days in the summer, with average temperatures in the mid-80s, to cooler winters, with temperatures reaching the 40s and high 30s.
 During the sunny days of summer, you will love swimming, boating, and golfing.
+If you are into fishing you’ll be in for a treat - you’ll have the chance to catch largemouth bass, crappie, bluegill, walleye, and muskellunge.
 During the colder months, you can still enjoy a range of outdoor activities like snowmobiling, ice skating, and cross-country skiing.
-If you love fishing you’ll be in for a treat during your RV escape to Salt Fork State Park--you’ll have the chance to catch largemouth pass, crappie, bluegill, walleye, and muskellunge.

 This beautiful state park has a unique history since it is home to an area first settled by pioneers.
-During the summer, you can visit Sugar Tree Fork, which is a charming stone house built by an early resident of Guernsey County in 1837.
-Salt Fork State Park is known for its beautiful natural features that you won’t want to miss during your RV road trip.
-You can hike through towering oak, maple, and chestnut trees.
-You’ll enjoy wildlife viewing in a scenic setting where you can spot native animals such as red foxes, wild turkeys, and white-tailed deer.
+During the summer, you can visit the Kennedy Stone House Museum, which is a charming stone house built by an early resident of Guernsey County in 1837.
+Salt Fork State Park is known for its beautiful natural features, and you can see this when you hike through towering oak, maple, and chestnut trees.
+You’ll also get to spot native animals such as red foxes, wild turkeys, and white-tailed deer.
 Birding enthusiasts can catch a glimpse of a myriad of birds like owls, cardinals, and Kentucky warblers.
-You’ll also love taking photographs of beautiful wildflowers like geranium, violets, and large-flowered trillium.
-You can also explore geological features of the park, like massive, unique blocks of sandstone.
+A variety of beautiful wildflowers like geranium, violets, and large-flowered trillium can be found in the park and make stunning photos.

 RV Rentals in Salt Fork State Park